 My Grandma’s Freezer Has Been Stocked with Holiday Cookies Since 1950

 If food is love, then my grandmother's heart is bursting with sugar and chocolate.
 Glance in her freezer, and you'll see I mean this quite literally.
-Stacks of cookie tins filled with assorted baked goods line her basement freezer year-round– and they have for decades.
-She'll take one out for company or holidays here and there, but somehow there's always another packed tin ready to take its place.
+Stacks of cookie tins filled with assorted baked goods line her basement freezer year-round–and they have for decades.
+She'll take one out for company or holidays, but somehow there's always another packed tin ready to take its place.

 While the cookies have rotated in and out, her stockpile dates back to the 1950s.
 Back in the day, my grandfather's floral shop was the local North Pole.
 Well-wishers flocked to Louis the Florist for festive arrangements guaranteed to deliver season's greetings to their loved ones about town.
 Before his usual flurry of orders, he'd throw an annual holiday preview.
 Here, with tables of arrangements and holiday gifts all over the showroom, customers came in their Sunday best to plan for Christmas.
 Everyone had the chance to bring their yuletide vision to life.
 They'd leave with a custom design from my grandfather in one hand and one of my grandma's cookies in the other.